hycner/react-homework-project-2/README.md

 # react-test

+## notes
+- Used create-react-app as starter
+- Added flow, prettier, sass
+- Flight data hardcoded in redux action

 ## instructions
 Write a React component that renders a list of flights (static data, - source, destination, departure time, arrival time, carrier and carrier icon)
 Each row should look like this: https://i.imgur.com/Lmtkee5.png .